robertoallende/micromanaged-driven-development/README.md

 # Micromanaged Driven Development (MDD)

-A set of guiding principles for AI-assisted software development that emphasizes granular control and systematic documentation of the development process.
+A set of development guidelines for AI-assisted software development that emphasizes granular control and systematic documentation of the development process.

+*Yes, we said micromanaged - and this time makes sense.*

 ## Quick Start